9gusgusgus9/web_scraper/code/Readme.txt

-Steps for windows using Git Bash
+Steps for starting the server

 1) start the virtual environment python -m venv .venv